 Millie’s Homemade Ice Cream, Shadyside

-Last summer, Chad Townsend left the world of line cooks and sauté pans to pursue a sweeter career.
+In 2015, Chad Townsend left the world of line cooks and sauté pans to pursue a sweeter career.
 Along with his wife Lauren, Townsend launched Millie’s Homemade Ice Cream, selling ice cream at farmer’s markets and through a unique CSA program.
 This March, the Townsends opened a shop of their own on Highland Avenue in the former home of Oh Yeah!
 Ice Cream and Coffee.
 The bright, cheery scoop shop dishes up seasonal ice cream and sorbet flavors like Concord Grape, which are made with local ingredients whenever possible.
 Though a brand-new addition to Pittsburgh’s ice cream scene, Millie’s already feels like a neighborhood institution.

 Antney’s Ice Cream, Westwood (near Green Tree)